 - You will review your own work experiences and use the findings to set your professional development targets within the programme.

-You will take six core courses.
-Courses will be delivered through a combination of lectures, seminars, tutorials and group project work.
+You will take four core courses.
+Courses will be delivered through a combination of lectures, placements seminars, tutorials and group project work.

 Programme alteration or discontinuation